omni/tokenbridge/CONFIGURATION.md

 name | description | value
 --- | --- | ---
-UI_TITLE | The title for the bridge UI page. `%c` will be replaced by the name of the network. | string UI_DESCRIPTION | The meta description for the deployed bridge page. | string UI_NATIVE_TOKEN_DISPLAY_NAME | name of the home native coin | string UI_HOME_NETWORK_DISPLAY_NAME | name to be displayed for home network | string
+UI_TITLE | The title for the bridge UI page. `%c` will be replaced by the name of the network. | string UI_OG_TITLE | The meta title for the deployed bridge page. | string UI_DESCRIPTION | The meta description for the deployed bridge page. | string UI_NATIVE_TOKEN_DISPLAY_NAME | name of the home native coin | string UI_HOME_NETWORK_DISPLAY_NAME | name to be displayed for home network | string